b3h3moth/UnixCentric/README.md

 ## C11 (iso9899:2011)

-The purpose of this place is to talk about C11 (Standard ISO) language programming
+The purpose of this repository is to talk about C11 (Standard ISO)

 ### bitwise Hacks